A dichotomy phenomenon for Bad minus normed Dirichlet: An abundance of precompact orbits with a prescribed limit point

 \section{{An abundance of precompact orbits with a prescribed limit point}}

 We set out some further notation involving continued fractions.
-The symbols denote the countable family of measurable functions giving the continued fraction digits of a number in $[0,1]$.
+The symbols denote the countable family of measurable functions giving the continued fraction {coefficients} of a number in $[0,1]$.
 Of course, $a_n$ is not defined on certain rationals.
-Other letters such as $b_n, c_n, d_n$ are, as before, used to denote continued fraction digits of specific numbers.
+Other letters such as $b_n, c_n, d_n$ are, as before, used to denote continued fraction {coefficients} of specific numbers.
 We also have the associated convergent functions

 and the remainder functions defined by

 Finally, we denote the the successive iterates of the Gauss map on $[0,1)$ by

 Given a multi-index $\vk = (k_1, \dots, k_n)$ of natural numbers, we define the $n$th order cylindrical interval